czrpb/racket/play/lz77/README.md

 1. The text to be compressed is limited to a total of 255 bytes, including the spaces between "words".

-The "back reference" is thus just 1 byte as an offset from the beginning of the text.
+The *reference* is thus just 1 byte as an *offset* from the beginning of the text.

 ### Encoding